With many students planning to leave campus at the end of the semester, here are some tips and general reminders.

 As you get ready for move-out, you may have stuff you no longer need or want.
 Donating your items means you have less to pack up and move and gives your items a second life.

-- There will be donation locations available in residence halls to collect clothing, unopened non-perishable foods, electronics, personal care products and more.
+- There will be donation locations available in residence halls to collect clothing, unopened non-perishable foods, books, personal care products and more.